 Integrative course designed to apply marketing concepts in a variety of business applications.
 Emphasis will be on marketing strategy in the major areas of marketing management including customer identification, product and communication strategies, distribution, pricing, and control.
-Prerequisite: Financial and Managerial Accounting; Macro Economics, Micro Economics.
-(Fall)
+Prerequisite: Macro Economics, Micro Economics.
+(Fall) Fee:\$25

-BA333SP Marketing Principles (3) (SPS)
+BA333SP Marketing Principles (3) (Online)

 Integrative course designed to apply marketing concepts in a variety of business applications.
 Emphasis will be on marketing strategy in the major areas of marketing management including customer identification, product and communication strategies, distribution, pricing, and control.
 Prerequisite: Financial and Managerial Accounting; Macro Economics, Micro Economics.
-School of Professional Studies.
+Online course.
 Offered as needed.